Al Trost

-Alan Trost (born February 7, 1949) is an American retired soccer midfielder.
+Alan Trost (born February 7, 1949) is an American former professional soccer player who played as a midfielder.
 He played collegiate soccer at Saint Louis University where he won the 1969 and 1970 Hermann Trophy as the player of the year.
 His professional career includes years in both the North American Soccer League (NASL) and Major Indoor Soccer League (MISL).
 He also was a member of the 1972 U.S. Olympic soccer team.
 He went on to earn 14 caps with the U.S. national team, scoring one goal.
 He coached professionally with the St. Louis Steamers of MISL and continues to coach youth soccer.
 He is a member of the National Soccer Hall of Fame.

 Early life and college

-Al Trost grew up in St. Louis, MO and attended high school at St. Louis Preparatory Seminary in Shrewsbury, MO, where he also starred on the soccer team.
+Al Trost grew up in St. Louis, Missouri and attended high school at St. Louis Preparatory Seminary in Shrewsbury, MO, where he also starred on the soccer team.

 Trost attended Saint Louis University where he led the Billikens to the 1969 and 1970 NCAA championships.
 In 1967, Trost's freshman year, St. Louis made it to the title game, which was ended due to weather with the score 0–0.
 St. Louis and Michigan State were declared co-champions that season.
 In 1969, Trost earned NCAA Tournament Offensive MVP honors.
 Trost was also a two-time Hermann Trophy recipient as the collegiate player of the year in 1969 and 1970.
-Ironically, he was only selected as a first team All American in 1970.
+He was selected as a first-team All-American in 1970.
 On September 30, 2009, Trost was named to SLU's Half-Century Team.

 Olympics and national teams

 While Trost finished his collegiate career in 1970, he chose not to turn pro in order to be eligible for the 1972 Summer Olympics.
 The U.S. began qualification for the games in 1971 and Trost was an integral part of the Olympic team, playing eight of the U.S.'s eleven games.
 He scored twice, first in the August 22, 1971, 3–1 victory over and the next game, a September 18 1–0 victory over El Salvador.
 Trost played two of the three games at the Munich Olympics, the 0–0 tie with Morocco and the crushing 0–7 defeat at the hands of West Germany.

 Trost continued playing for the national team after the Olympics.
 He earned his first cap, and scored his only goal, with the senior team on August 12, 1973, in a 1–0 victory over Poland.
 He went on to captain the U.S. through the failed 1974 and 1978 World Cup qualifying campaigns.
-His last game with the national team came against Portugal in Lisbon on Sept.
-20, 1978.
+His last game with the national team came against Portugal in Lisbon on September 20, 1978.